adlard07/Federated-Learning-in-Medical-Assistance/README.md

 1. Clone the repository from GitHub.
 2. Install the necessary dependencies using `pip install -r requirements.txt`.
 3. Run the application using `python app.py`.
+4. Enter the ReactApp/Client directory by running `cd ReactApp/Client` in the terminal.
-4. Run the frontend using  `npm start` in the Client directory in the ReactApp directory.
+4. Run the frontend using  `npm start`.

 ## Usage
 1. Access the application through the provided URL.